Equality, Diversity and Inclusion: Workforce

 Workforce Race Equality Scheme (WRES)

-The WRES is a set of specific measures (metrics) which enables NHS organisations to compare the workplace and career experiences of BAME and White staff.
-NHS trusts use the metrics data to develop and publish an action plan.
+The WRES is a set of specific measures (metrics) which enables NHS organisations to compare the workplace and career experiences of BAME and white staff.
+NHS Trusts use the metrics data to develop and publish an action plan.
 Year on year comparison enables trusts to demonstrate progress against the indicators of race equality.

 The WRES enables us to demonstrate our clear commitment in developing SaTH to be an exemplar employer and in supporting the UK Government’s aims of increasing the number of people in employment from a BAME background.
-It also helps to identify areas where we need to do more to ensure our staff are supported at work and have a sense of belonging, where they are treated fairly in the workplace and have equal access to career progression and development.
+It also helps to identify areas where we need to do more to ensure our staff are supported at work and have a sense of belonging, are treated fairly in the workplace and have equal access to career progression and development.

 Workforce Disability Equality Scheme (WDES)

-The WDES is a set of specific measures (metrics) which enables NHS organisations to compare the workplace and career experiences of Disabled and non-disabled staff.
-NHS trusts use the metrics data to develop and publish an action plan.
+The WDES is a set of specific measures (metrics) which enables NHS organisations to compare the workplace and career experiences of disabled and non-disabled staff.
+NHS Trusts use the metrics data to develop and publish an action plan.
 Year on year comparison enables trusts to demonstrate progress against the indicators of disability equality.

 Equal Pay Statement